Adaptive energy reference for machine-learning models of the electronic density of states: Conclusions

 \section{Conclusions}

-To conclude, a new DOS learning framework that optimizes the energy reference of each structure has been proposed.
-The performance of the new framework was compared against two conventional energy alignment approaches: the mean Hartree potential and the Fermi energy.
-Across four datasets, models trained under the new framework consistently outperforms others in terms of the DOS and its derived quantities.
-Additionally, some justification behind the optimization process is provided.
+To conclude, we propose an improved DOS learning framework that optimizes the energy reference of each structure.
+We compared the performance of this framework against two conventional energy alignment approaches: the mean Hartree potential and the Fermi level.
+Across four datasets, models trained under the adaptive framework consistently outperform others in terms of the DOS and its derived quantities.
+Additionally, we provide some justification behind the optimization process.
 Energy ranges in the DOS that experience the greatest improvement in performance contain common spectral patterns that are shared across the dataset and the optimization process works to align them.
-Hence, the approach is likely to provide the best increase in performance when dealing with datasets whereby there are significant regions of the DOS that remain constant across the structures, but are rigidly shifted when using conventional energy references.
-More generally, this work highlights the significance and the benefits of defining evaluation metrics in a manner that is consistent with the physics of the problem.
-For instance, the concept of optimizing an internal or ill-defined reference can be readily applied to applications outside of the DOS.
+Hence, the approach is likely to provide the best increase in performance when dealing with datasets in which there are significant regions of the DOS that remain constant across the structures, but are rigidly shifted when using conventional energy references.
+Furthermore, models trained under this framework are better able to extrapolate to larger system sizes.
+More generally, this paper highlights the significance and the benefits of defining evaluation metrics in a manner that is consistent with the physics of the problem.
+For instance, the concept of optimizing an internal or ill defined reference can be readily applied to applications outside of the DOS.
 To give a few examples, this approach can also be easily extended to the optimization of the energy reference for the prediction of the spatially resolved density of states.
-Additionally, it can also be applied to the prediction of the Hamiltonian of bulk structures \cite{zhong_universal_2024, li_deep-learning_2021}, whereby the eigenvalues obtained from the Hamiltonian do not have a well defined external energy reference.
+Additionally, it can also be applied to the prediction of the Hamiltonian of bulk structures \cite{zhong_universal_2024, li_deep-learning_2021, nigam_equivariant_2022, cignoni_electronic_2024}, whereby the eigenvalues obtained from the Hamiltonian do not have a well defined external energy reference.